AntSmith60/code-as-story/expo.md

 - LEXICOGRAPHICS: the mechanisms that sift and convert the lineage-tracked symbolic grains to generate lexemes: the discovered lexical tokens in the source code along with their canonical reference and semantic meaning.

+---

+Note, this script hasn't really been authored... more lashed together so I can run my Proof-of-Concept.
+A production version would ofer a mucch improved interface, and more especially address my main irk: currently I have to be careful not to overwrite editorialisation added to the .txt output file; which is slightly complex but really we need workflow support in the tooling... a whole other dimension which will utterly obviate this entry script.
+So it is what it is (and that is, is pretty damn ugly).

 # *** CHAPTER - CODICES ***